 Russell Howard Davis - Cleveland's First Black Principal, Civic Activist and Historian

 Russell H. Davis was a teacher, administrator, civic activist, and historian of Cleveland’s black community.
-He was the first black male to serve in Cleveland’s secondary schools and the first black principal of a Cleveland school.
+He was the first black male to teach in Cleveland’s secondary schools and the first black principal of a Cleveland school.

 Russell Howard Davis was born on October 29, 1897, in Cleveland to Jacob and Rosalie Davis.
 His father was a black postal worker, and his mother was French.